aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 end
 ```

-The `defaults: {format: :json}` option tells the controller to first look for view with a  `.json.jbuilder` extention rather than the default `.html.erb`.
+The `defaults: {format: :json}` option tells the controller to first look for view with a  `.json.jbuilder` extension rather than the default `.html.erb`.

 Edit your `routes.rb`.
 Your routes table should look like the following: